+Name Age Position

-Name Richard Peters, M.D., Ph.D.
-(4) Gary L. Crocker (1)(2)(4) John M. Dineen (3) Vivian S. Lee, M.D., Ph.D.
-(3) John Mendelsohn, M.D.
-(3) Ulrik B. Nielsen, Ph.D.
+Richard Peters, M.D., Ph.D.
+(4) 54 President, Chief Executive Officer and Director

+Gary L. Crocker (1)(2)(4) 65 Chairman of the Board

+John M. Dineen (3) 54 Director

+Vivian S. Lee, M.D., Ph.D.
+(3) 50 Director

+John Mendelsohn, M.D.
+(3) 80 Director

+Ulrik B. Nielsen, Ph.D.
+45 Director

 Michael E. Porter, Ph.D.
+(2)(4) 70 Director

-(2)(4) James H. Quigley (1) Age 54 65 54 50 80 45 70 65 Position President, Chief Executive Officer and Director Chairman of the Board Director Director Director Director Director Director
+James H. Quigley (1) 65 Director

-65 Director

 Russell T. Ray (1) 70 Director

-(1) Member of the audit committee.

-- (2) Member of the corporate governance and nominating committee. - (3) Member of the organization and compensation committee. - (4) Member of the executive committee.
+- (1) Member of the audit committee. - (2) Member of the corporate governance and nominating committee. - (3) Member of the organization and compensation committee. - (4) Member of the executive committee.

 Richard Peters, M.D., Ph.D. has served as our President and Chief Executive Officer and a member of our board of directors since February 2017.
 Prior to joining us, Dr. Peters served in various capacities at Sanofi Genzyme, a global pharmaceutical company, since 2008, including as Senior Vice President, Head of Global Rare Diseases Business Unit since January 2015, Vice President, Strategy Development Officer, U.S. Rare Disease Unit from May 2014 to December 2014, Vice President, Division Medical Officer, Global Oncology Division from 2011 to May 2014, and Vice President, Head of Global and U.S. Medical Affairs, Hematology and Transplant from 2008 to 2011.
-Prior to Sanofi Genzyme, Dr. Peters held medical affairs roles at Onyx Pharmaceuticals, Inc. and Amgen Inc., both pharmaceutical companies, and was a co-founder and Chief Executive Officer of Mednav, Inc., a healthcare information technology company.
+Prior to Sanofi Genzyme, Dr. Peters held medical affairs roles at Onyx Pharmaceuticals, Inc. and Amgen Inc., both pharmaceutical companies, and was a co-founder and Chief Executive Officer of Mednay, Inc., a healthcare information technology company.
 Dr. Peters has also served on the faculty at Harvard Medical School/Massachusetts General Hospital.
 Dr. Peters holds an M.D. and a Ph.D. in pharmacology from the Medical University of South Carolina and a B.S. from the College of Charleston.
 We believe that Dr. Peters is qualified to serve on our board of directors because of his extensive leadership experience in oncology and specialty care, his extensive knowledge of our industry and his medical oncology expertise.